Lina-Ennia/World-bank-data-Project/README.md

 *Use a generator to load a file line by line
 *Works on streaming data
 *Read and process the file until all lines are exhausted

+feature_names and row_vals contain the header names of the dataset and actual values of a row from the dataset, respectively.